-CMS could propose future rounds of competitive bidding, which could reduce reimbursement rates, negatively impact the premium for POCs over other oxygen modalities, or limit beneficiary access to our technologies.
+CMS is required to propose future rounds of competitive bidding, which could change reimbursement rates, negatively impact the premium for POCs over other oxygen modalities, or limit beneficiary access to our technologies.
 Cumulatively in previous rounds of competitive bidding, we were offered contracts for a substantial majority of the CBAs and product categories for which we submitted bids.
-As of January 1, 2017, we believe we had access to over 90% of the Medicare oxygen therapy market based on our analysis of the 103 CBAs that we won out of the 130 total CBAs.
-These 130 CBAs represented approximately 36% of the Medicare market with the remaining approximately 64% of the market not subject to competitive bidding per Medicare's data on 2018 traditional Medicare fee-for-service beneficiaries.
+As of January 1, 2017 (when the last round of competitive bidding was in effect), we believe we had access to over 90% of the Medicare oxygen therapy market based on our analysis of the 103 CBAs that we won out of the 130 total CBAs.
+These 130 CBAs represented approximately 36% of the Medicare market with the remaining approximately 64% of the market not subject to competitive bidding per Medicare's data on 2018 traditional Medicare fee-for-service beneficiaries in CBAs compared to the total Medicare fee-for-service beneficiaries.
 As of January 1, 2019, we can choose to accept Medicare oxygen patients throughout the United States.
-As of July 2018, we are operating in all 50 states in the U.S.
+As of July 2018, we are operating in all 50 states in the U.S. We did not sell or rent to patients in Hawaii due to the licensure requirements from inception to June 2018.

-We cannot guarantee that we will be offered contracts in subsequent rounds of competitive bidding.
+We cannot guarantee that we will be offered contracts in any subsequent rounds of competitive bidding.
 In all five rounds of competitive bidding in which we have participated, we have gained access to certain CBAs and been excluded from other CBAs.

-Medicare revenue, including patient co-insurance and deductible obligations, represented 8.4% and 6.5% of our total revenue in the three and nine months ended September 30, 2020, respectively.
+Medicare revenue, including patient co-insurance and deductible obligations, represented 9.5% of our total revenue in the three months ended March 31, 2021 and 4.7% in the three months ended March 31, 2020.

 Medicare reimbursement for oxygen rental equipment is limited to a maximum of 36 months within a 60-month service period, and the equipment remains the property of the home oxygen supplier.
 The supplier that billed Medicare for the 36th month of service continues to be responsible for the patient's oxygen therapy needs for months 37 through 60, and there is generally no additional reimbursement for OGPE for these later months.
 Medicare does not separately reimburse suppliers for oxygen tubing, cannulas and supplies that may be required for the patient.
 The supplier is required to keep the equipment provided in working order and in some cases, Medicare will reimburse for repair costs.
 At the end of the five-year useful life of the equipment, the patient may request replacement equipment and, if he or she can be re-qualified for the Medicare benefit, a new maximum 36-month payment cycle out of the next 60 months of service would begin.
 The supplier may not arbitrarily issue new equipment.
-We have analyzed the potential impact to revenue associated with patients in the capped rental period and have deferred \$0 associated with the capped rental period for the three and nine months ended September 30, 2020 and September 30, 2019, respectively.
-Our capped patients as a percentage of total patients on service was approximately 13.8% as ofSeptember 30, 2020 and 20.2% as of September 30, 2019.
+We have analyzed the potential impact to revenue associated with patients in the capped rental period and have deferred \$0 associated with the capped rental period for the three months ended March 31, 2021 and March 31, 2020.
+Our capped patients as a percentage of total patients on service was approximately 9.8% as of March 31, 2021 and 19.5% as of March 31, 2020.
+The decrease in percentage of capped patients in the comparative periods was primarily due to the increase in new patients coming on service, which substantially exceeded the number of patients that entered the capped period.
 The percentage of capped patients may fluctuate over time as new patients come on service, patients come off of service before and during the capped rental period, and existing patients enter the capped rental period.